India: Will wrestler Vinesh Phogat win at politics? – DW – 10/07/2024

 Disqualification from Paris Olympics

-Phogat retired from wrestling after she was disqualified ahead of the Paris Olympics women's 50-kilogram freestyle final for failing to meet the weight requirement, having been over by just 100 grams.
-She had been confident of scoring a gold medal in the Paris event.
+Phogat retired from wrestling after she was disqualified ahead of the 2024 Paris Olympics women's 50-kilogram freestyle final after failing to meet the weight requirement.
+Previously, shehad been confident of scoring a gold medal in the Paris event.

-She is positive about her chances in the electoral ring.
-She joined India's main opposition Congress party and contested from the Julana constituency in Haryana's state legislative elections held on Saturday, October 5.
-The results are due on Tuesday.
-Exit polls have predicted a landslide win for Phogat.
+Just as today she is positive about her chances in the electoral ring.
+Phogat is a member of India's main opposition Congress party and recently ran in legislative elections in the northern Indian state of Haryana on October 5.
+Exit polls have predicted a landslide win for her.
+Final results are due on Tuesday.

 Still keeping the fighter in her alive, Phogat believes there are several similarities between wrestling and politics.